 Blockchain or Distributed Ledger technology is still evolving so there is a lot to be done before it starts really disrupting the financial services and banking world.
 The banking world is paranoid about security and data privacy.
 I mean imagine a scenario where my transactions are stored on any public node in the blockchain – I know it can’t be altered but how do I prevent everyone from seeing my transactions.

-In the financial world frauds can happen even when someone can just see data they are not supposed to or authorized to see.
-It makes things complicated.
-It is one thing to move a single crypto currency like Bitcoin in this fashion but imagine the trillions of dollars of payments, advices, account statements moving through the financial world.
-So like I said blockchain needs to evolve to start really meeting the needs of the financial world.
+A recent World Economic Forum report predicts that by 2025 10% of GDP will be stored on blockchains or blockchain-related technology.
+All that’s okay – but how are we really going to change the financial industry.
 Let’s get down to brass tacks, what areas of the financial world will be early adopters of blockchain and how will the impact spread.

 They can extend to Letter of Credits, Letter of Undertakings (most Indians will remember the big Fraud in the news because of fraudulent Letters of Undertaking) and also invoice factoring.
 My view is that this is the most exciting part of the blockchain technology.
 However, we are in the infancy stage a lot of work needs to be done.
 But the potential is there, and lenders are right to be worried.